Phatds357/Phat_N1_T4C4/README.md

 <p>Crafting code to solve problems, one commit at a time 🚀 | Building projects with purpose and passion.</p>

 <h2>👨‍💻 About Me</h2>
 <p>Hi, I'm Nhật Phát, a passionate developer with a love for solving complex problems and creating impactful software.
 With a background in full-stack development, I enjoy working across the full stack and exploring the latest technologies.
-When I'm not coding, you'll find me [hobby or activity]!</p>
+When I'm not coding, you'll find me gaming!</p>

 <h2>🚀 Languages and Tools I Use</h2>
 <p>